zero-waste/say-no-to-plastic/fermentation.md

 ![](images/fermented_salsa1.jpg)
 ![](images/fermented_salsa2.jpg)

+# Okraut

+A experiment to see how okra behaves.
 The addition of okra makes it quite slippery!
 So possibly not for everybody.
 But still.

 ![](images/okrachi3.jpg)